Home > Uncategorized > Sears Homes in Atlanta, Georgia

-Recently I returned from a four-day trip to Atlanta, Georgia (and surrounding areas), where Nancy (an old house lover, kind soul and Acworth resident) and I traveled many miles seeking and finding kit homes.
+In 2010, I visited Atlanta, Georgia (and surrounding areas), where Nancy (an old house lover, kind soul and Acworth resident) drove me many miles seeking and finding kit homes.
 Below are a few of the houses we found in the area.

 It’s likely that there are many more kit homes in Atlanta.
 Nancy and I devoted one day to photographing the Magnolia in Piedmont, Alabama (see photo below), and another day we went to small towns north of Atlanta.
 I’d love to return to Atlanta sometime soon and do a more thorough survey.
 If you know of a historical society and/or civic group that’d be interested in sponsoring my visit, please contact me by leaving a comment below.